petreyus/TextRPG-class-SelectorForm/README.md

 # TextBasedRPG

-Adventure through a story with all features devloped by myself.
+Adventure through a fully fledged story with all features devloped by myself.

-# To Do:
+# To Do: 10/30/2020
 * [] Inputing chracter atrributes.
 * [] Chracter atrribute randomizer.
 * [] Battle phase.